erbadaya/mils-eyetracking-2024/experimental_scripts/SingleSentenceOS_Walkthrough.md

 part5 = var.IA_5
 ```

-5.3.2.
+6.1.3.2.
 The run tab

 We can now present our stimuli and draw areas of interest.
 We are going to repeat these steps as many times as areas of interest we have (in this case, five).
 Basically, we need to know how much space each part of the sentence takes on the screen.
 For that, we can use the ```rect()``` function (which works on a canvas object).
 This function takes a piece of text (e.g., ```part1```) and returns its x and y axis, as well as its width and height.
-With these values, we can do two things: (1) draw the area of interest and (2) calculate where the next text should be presented.
+With these values, we can do two things: (1) draw the area of interest and (2) calculate where the next piece of text should be presented.

 Let's start with the first area of interest ('The') in this case.
 To draw it, we call this syntax: